-Only one religion in American history has had government sanctioned extermination orders issued against its members.
+Only one religion in American history has had formally issued governmental extermination orders issued against its members.

 Only one religion in American history has had its members denied the right to vote by the US Supreme Court, without any evidence of individual wrongdoing.